digitalocean/terraform-provider-digitalocean/website/docs/r/project_resources.html.markdown

 ---
 layout: "digitalocean"
-page_title: "DigitalOcean: digitalocean_project_resource"
+page_title: "DigitalOcean: digitalocean_project_resources"
-sidebar_current: "docs-do-resource-project-resource"
+sidebar_current: "docs-do-resource-project-resources"
 description: |-
-  Assigns a DigitalOcean to a Project.
+  Assign resources to a DigitalOcean Project.
 ---

-# digitalocean\_project\_resource
+# digitalocean\_project\_resources

-Assign a single resource to a DigitalOcean Project resource.
-This is useful if you need to assign a resource managed in Terraform to a DigitalOcean Project managed outside of Terraform.
+Assign resources to a DigitalOcean Project.
+This is useful if you need to assign resources managed in Terraform to a DigitalOcean Project managed outside of Terraform.

 The following resource types can be associated with a project: